TemplateInvaders/ti-woocommerce-wishlist/readme.txt

 = This plugin is awesome!
 Can I contribute? =

-Yes you can!
+Yes, you can!
 Join in on our [GitHub repository](https://github.com/TemplateInvaders/ti-woocommerce-wishlist)

 == Screenshots ==

 1. TI WooCommerce Wishlist Settings page
 2. TI WooCommerce Wishlist Appearance Options
-3. The look of "Add to Wishlist" button on frontend with different settings
+3. The look of "Add to Wishlist" button on the frontend with different settings
 4. Wishlist page with all columns, desktop view
 5. Wishlist page with turned off date of addition, checkboxes and bulk actions.
 6. When you click Add to Wishlist button a popup with success or error message appears.
 7. Wishlist page, Tablet view
 8. Wishlist page, Mobile view
 9. Simplified Wishlist page, Mobile view
-10. TI WooCommerce Wishlist comes with a setup Wizard to help you configure the settings.
+10. TI WooCommerce Wishlist comes with a setup wizard to help you configure the settings.

 == Changelog ==
+= 1.18.4 =
+*Release Date - 22 April 2020*

+* Added {product_sku} placeholder for add to wishlist message text
+* Added filter `tinvwl_addtowishlist_message_placeholders` to override add to wishlist message placeholders from  a 3rd party code
+* Fixed an issue with multiple wishlist button requests for AJAX products filtering

 = 1.18.3 =
 *Release Date - 18 April 2020*